noudess/docs-main/Perl-API---Perl-Sub-Event-Examples.md

 ### Trigger

-- on NPC death and applies to the group that did the most damage to the NPC (IE the group that got XP for the kill, assuming there was XP; or the group that gets loot rights to the NPC, assuming that there was loot).
+- On NPC death and applies to the group that did the most damage to the NPC (IE the group that got XP for the kill, assuming there was XP; or the group that gets loot rights to the NPC, assuming that there was loot).
 Although not often used, this event gives you the opportunity to assign quest globals (for character flags) or update tasks.

 ### Example